 Moscow 'Mars mission' ends after 520 days

-Six members of a multi-national crew stepped out into the outside world Friday after spending the last 520 days locked in an isolation module in Moscow to simulate the effects of a return trip to Mars.
+Six volunteers on Friday stepped out into the outside world after spending the last one-and-a-half-years locked away in an isolation module in Moscow to simulate the effects of a return trip to Mars.

-The crew showed no ill effects after emerging from the capsule where they had lived and slept for the last one-and-half years but were clearly delighted they had completed their earth-bound "journey" to the Red Planet.
+The multi-national crew showed no ill effects after emerging from the capsule where they had lived and slept for the last 520 days but were clearly delighted they completed their earth-bound "journey" to the Red Planet.

-After the pressure in the capsule was equalised with the outside, a researcher broke the seal and then opened the door of the module.
-All six crew members, dressed in blue overalls, walked out one-by-one in good health.
+A researcher broke the seal and then opened the door of the capsule and all six crew members, dressed in blue overalls, walked out one-by-one in good health to cheers from scientists and family who had gathered.

-"The international crew has completed the 520 day mission," commander Alexei Sityov, one of three Russian participants in the experiment, told Russia's space bosses in formal military style.
+"The international crew has completed the 520 day mission," commander Alexei Sityov, one of three Russian participants in the experiment, told Russia's space bosses in formal military style after exiting the capsule.

 "The programme has been fully carried out.
 All the crew members are in good health.
-We are now ready for further tests," he added in comments broadcast by Russian television and the European Space Agency (ESA).
+We are now ready for further tests," he added in comments broadcast by Russian television and the European Space Agency.

 Chinese participant Wang Yue put it simply: "After 520 days, we are finally back."

-But they were then immediately ushered away by scientists from Moscow Institute of Biomedical Problems (IMBP) for several days of medical and psychological tests.
+But they were then immediately ushered away by researchers from Moscow Institute of Biomedical Problems (IMBP) for several days of medical tests.
 They are next due to appear in public for a news conference on Tuesday.

 The unprecedented experiment has simulated the duration and isolation of a return journey to the Red Planet, even including "walks" on a replica of the Martian surface and 20-minute time gaps in communication with outside.

-Yet ever since the crew were first locked up back on June 3, 2010, their 180-square-metre (1,900 square foot) module has stayed firmly rooted to the earth in a car park outside the Moscow research facility.
+Yet ever since the crew were first locked up back on June 3, 2010 their module has stayed firmly rooted to the earth in a car park outside the Moscow research facility.

 Controversially, the experiment did not include a woman, with researchers clearly wanting to avoid it degenerating into a scientific version of television's sexual tension-filled "Big Brother".